-In March 2014, ICTSD organised a dialogue, attended by delegates from over 35 countries, to explore options towards a more permanent solution on public stockholding for food security.
-Developed and developing country trade negotiators wrote to thank ICTSD for the “very good [and] useful” and “very helpful” event.
+In March 2014, ICTSD organized a dialogue, attended by delegates from over 35 countries, to explore options towards a more permanent solution on public stockholding for food security.
+Trade negotiators from developed and developing countries wrote to thank ICTSD for the “very good [and] useful” and “very helpful” event.

 One participant wrote that “the presenters dealt fairly with a topic that has been highly politicized and contentious in the WTO context and provided some very practical and realistic suggestions about possible solutions.”